-Date Start Time/ End Time Location Description of Noise, Traffic or Dust (e.g. likely source, magnitude, duration, ongoing or isolated dust incident) 1
+Date Start Time/ End Time Location Description of Noise, Traffic or Dust (e.g., likely source, magnitude, duration, ongoing or isolated dust incident) How did the disturbance disrupt your life and/or your business/livelihood?

 This form has been created for Keno Residents to formally complain of disturbance associated with Alexco Keno Hill Mining Corp.'s Keno Hill Silver District Operations.
-Please complete all fields.
-Return completed forms to contactus@alexcoresource.com.
+Please call 647-519-3537 or email contactus@alexcoresource.com with your complaints.
+Should you choose to use the form, please complete all fields and return to contactus@alexcoresource.com.